actualbudget/docs/docs/experimental/index.md

 ![available features](/img/experimental/available.png)

-_Image above is just an example, the actual experimental features will differ._
+_The features listed in image above is just some examples of experimental features.
+The actual experimental features available will differ._